salesforce/ImageOptimization/README.md

     System.out.println(list);

 The main API is `ImageOptimizationService.optimizeAllImages`.
-* The 1st agument indicates if / how the image should be converted.
+* The 1st argument indicates if / how the image should be converted.
 There are currently 3 types of conversion. `FileTypeConversion.NONE`: None of the images will be converted to a different files type; `FileTypeConversion.ALL`: There are no restrictions around which images will be converted to different images types as long as it results in a smaller file size (less bytes) and optimization is lossless; `FileTypeConversion.IE6SAFE`: The same as `ALL` except that it will not convert the image if it is a GIF with Alpha transparency.
 PNG files with transparency, when loaded in IE6, show the transparent parts as gray.
 * The 2nd argument indicates if browser specific versions of the file should be generated in addition to the optimized version of the image.
 * The 3rd argument is the collection of image files to optimize.

 The function returns a list of `OptimizationResult` objects.

+### How is the Optimization Actually Accomplished? ###

+The heavy lifing is done by 6 different binary applications: [advpng](http://advancemame.sourceforge.net/doc-advpng.html), [gifsicle](http://www.lcdf.org/gifsicle/), [jfifremove](https://lyncd.com/files/imgopt/jfifremove.c), [jpegtran](http://jpegclub.org/jpegtran/), [optipng](http://optipng.sourceforge.net/), [pngout](http://advsys.net/ken/utils.htm).

+The JAVA code calls out to these binaries and using the appropriate ones for the image format.
+The code does this twice.
+For some reason passing in an already optimized image will result in a few bytes reduction the second time it is optimized.

+For converting the images we use 3 binaries: [ImageMagick](http://www.imagemagick.org/)), [cwebp](https://developers.google.com/speed/webp/docs/cwebp), [gif2webp](https://developers.google.com/speed/webp/docs/gif2webp).

 ### Automated Validation ###